Eradicate Victim Mentality in Your Daughters

 Learn To Say No & Eradicate Victim Mentality

-If you want to overcome your victim mentality, then you have to take control of your life.
-For example, don’t let resentment keep you down because you are overworked.
+However, if you want to overcome your victim mentality, then you have to take control of your life.
+But, don’t let resentment keep you down because you are overworked.
 Sit down with your coworkers or boss and explain why you are saying no to certain requests.

 The same goes for your personal life, don’t feel as though you have to say yes to everything.
 More importantly, don’t say yes to things just so you can complain about it later! lol